rafaelprietocuriel/ModalShare/README.md

 year - year of the sample

-LastObservation - binary, detailing whether the number corresponds to the latest observation of the city
+LastObservation - binary, indicating whether the number corresponds to the latest observation of the city

 Country - name of the country